RAIVNLab/MRL/README.md

 ### ImageNet-4K
 We created the ImageNet-4K dataset by selecting 4,202 classes, non-overlapping with ImageNet1K, from ImageNet-21K with 1,050 or more examples.
 The train set contains 1,000 examples and the query/validation set contains 50 examples per class totalling to ∼4.2M and ∼200K respectively.
-The list of images curated together to construct ImageNet-4K will be updated here shortly.
+The list of images curated together to construct ImageNet-4K can be found [here](retrieval/filesList.txt.zip).

 ## Citation
 If you find this project useful in your research, please consider citing: